Emotional Intelligence | Stevehein.com

 There are times when we should feel guilty.
 On those occasions a good friend may gently help us see our inconsistency between what we say we believe and how we act.

 What is a guilt trip?
-Guilt trips are about violating boundaries.
 Guilt trips are about control.
 It is a way of manipulating people to get a desired outcome through indirect and passive-aggressive tactics.

 Inflicting guilt is used more frequently in families and small communities and organizations where direct conflict or confrontation might upset ties and working relationships.
 Using guilt unabashedly to control others gets passed on in families as surely as genes.
 Some families do it, some don't.
 Families that use guilt may not even be aware of how often they use it or how wrong it really is.